 Lateral Elbow Pain

-Tennis Elbow or llateral epicondylitis is probably the most commonly used term for describing pain on the outside of the elbow.
-However, there are a number of other causes of lateral elbow pain which should be considered.
-Other potential causes of pain on the outside of the elbow include referred pain, radial tunnel syndrome, synovitis, bursitis and osteochondritis dissecan.
+The most common term for pain on the outside of the elbow is Tennis Elbow (Llateral Epicondylitis).
+However there are a number of other causes of lateral elbow pain which should be considered as well as acute elbow injuries such as ligament sprains and fractures.
+Other potential causes of pain on the outside of the elbow include referred pain, radial tunnel syndrome, synovitis, bursitis and osteochondritis dissecans.

 Tennis Elbow is a general term used to describe pain on the outside of the elbow.
 The most common causes is inflammation or degeneration of the tendon of the wrist extensor muscles as they insert into the elbow.
 It is also known as lateral epicondylitis or extensor tendinopathy.